SahilAli3628/Learn_AWS/README.md

 # Learn_AWS
-In this repository, I am adding content and notes and stuff that will help  keep track of my jourmey with AWS
+In this repository, I am adding content and notes and stuff that will help  keep track of my journey with AWS

+##Note
+I am using Obsidian for note taking and am backing stuff up via git plugin in obsidian